How to Plan the Perfect Honeymoon in Tahiti

 Where is Tahiti

 Tahiti is an island in Polynesia, a vast area of the Pacific Ocean that extends from Hawaii in the north, New Zealand in the West, and Easter Island in the east.
-This area is known as the Polynesian Triangle, sprinkled by 1,000 tropical islands and atolls and home to a distinct native population known as Polynesians.
+This area is known as the Polynesian Triangle, sprinkled with 1,000 tropical islands and atolls and home to a distinct native population known as Polynesians.
 About 3,000 years ago, Polynesian ancestors embarked on multiple migration waves from Southeast Asia until reaching the far corners of the triangle just a few centuries ago.

-Why is Tahiti the Perfect Honeymoon Destination
+What makes Tahiti the Perfect Honeymoon Destination

-• Nature: It’s enough to look at images of Bora Bora to understand just how perfect the blend of land, lagoon, and ocean are in French Polynesia.
+It’s enough to look at images of Bora Bora to understand just how perfect the blend of land, lagoon, and ocean are in French Polynesia.
 Nowhere on Earth will you find such perfectly crafted islands, owing their shape and lagoon to millions of years of volcanic activity followed by erosion.

 Video Tour of the Islands of Tahiti